hpsaturn/hpsaturn.github.io/_posts/2026-03-21-openstreetmap-tiles-for-eink-displays.md

 ### SD card image (recommended)

-To improve to the maxium speed you could make first an full image with all tiles and copy there all tiles, and then burn this image in the SD card partion.
-For that follow the next commands:
+For maximum speed, create a full disk image with all the tiles, then write that image to the SD card partition.
+Follow these steps:

 create a empty image: